Xetibo/ReSet-Doc/sections/Prelude.typ

 are built against the current version of the ABI.
 For each specific change to ReSet and its respective daemon, the ABI might be changed as well.

-Compared to an interpreted language, this is different to the fact that an API compatible change is not necessarily ABI compatible.
+Compared to an interpreted language, this is different from the fact that an API-compatible change is not necessarily ABI-compatible.
 For example, changing a parameter from i64 to i32 would not require a change for the programmer using the API.
 However, for the ABI user, this change would likely result in a crash as the compiled ABI changed.